NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

 The final file comprised ***73,793*** samples relevant to the Hepatitis B Vaccine, which were used to implement this project.<br><br>

 ## Data Preprocessing:
-A function was written in Python to perform the following preprocessing steps on the crude description of patients who received vaccination:
+A function was written in Python to perform the following preprocessing steps on the crude description present in the variable **SYMPTOM_TEXT** of patients who received vaccination:
 * **Handled the missing values**
 * **Converted text to lowercase**
 * **Removed Characters**